fxgst/azle-react/README.md

 ## 💡 Tips and Tricks

 - If the links printed by dfx do not work in Codespaces, run `./canister_urls.py` and click the links shown there.
+- If you get an error "Error: An error happened during communication with the replica: ...
+Connection refused", run `dfx start --clean --background` to start dfx